PHOENIXCONTACT/Application-Developer-Training/chapter-1-basics.md

 Run the application (press `F5`).

-> *Note* Starting it for the first time will restore NuGet packages.That can
+> *Note:* Starting it for the first time will restore NuGet packages.That can
 > take a few minutes.

 ![Application dashboard](./chapter-1/HomePageOfPencilApp.PNG)